 The behavior of Sample B

-When putting sample B into a small puddle of water, the whole half-disc fully sucked up water within ten seconds, and more material – compared to sample A – crumbled into fine grains.
+When putting sample B into a small puddle of water, the whole half-disc thoroughly sucked up water within ten seconds, and more material – compared to sample A – crumbled into fine grains.
 After water evaporation, the remaining disc and crumbled grains rehardened again.

 The behavior of Sample C